Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 What are the FQ objectives?

-- Obtain statements and commitments.
+- Obtaining statements and commitments.

 It is also possible to add/modify/delete more points in this list and make the objectives more relevant to the project.
 The responsibility to set the objectives of FQ rests with the sponsor and trial manager.